Chart Color Schemes

 Sandy Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Sandy Beach's population is estimated at around 3,247, reflecting an increase of 334 people since the 2021 Census.
-This growth represents a 11.5% rise from the previous figure of 2,913.
-The change was inferred from AreaSearch's estimation of the resident population at 3,112 following examination of ABS' latest ERP data release in June 2024 and additional validation of three new addresses since the Census date.
-This results in a density ratio of 240 persons per square kilometer.
-Sandy Beach's growth exceeded both the SA3 area (5.4%) and non-metro areas, positioning it as a regional growth leader.
-Overseas migration contributed approximately 63% to overall population gains during recent periods, with other factors such as natural growth and interstate migration also being positive contributors.
+Sandy Beach's population is estimated at around 3,245 as of Feb 2026.
+This reflects an increase from the 2021 Census figure of 2,913 people, marking a growth of 332 individuals (11.4%).
+The change is inferred from AreaSearch's estimate of the resident population at 3,112 following examination of ABS' latest ERP data release in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population translates to a density ratio of 240 persons per square kilometer, offering significant space per person and potential room for further development.
+Sandy Beach's growth rate exceeded that of its SA3 area (5.5%) and the Rest of NSW region between 2021 and Feb 2026.
+Overseas migration contributed approximately 63.0% of overall population gains during this period, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch projects future population dynamics based on ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, the Sandy Beach statistical area (Lv2) is expected to increase by 636 persons to 2041, reflecting a total gain of 12.6% over the 17-year period.
+Based on aggregated SA2-level projections, the suburb of Sandy Beach is expected to increase its population by 635 persons to reach 3,880 by 2041, reflecting a gain of 12.5% in total over the 17 years.

 Frequently Asked Questions - Population